NICANORKYAMBA/bank-system/README.md

 # Banking API

 This is a RESTful API for a banking system.
-It allows you to manage bank accounts, including creating new accounts, updating existing accounts, retrieving accounts, and deleting accounts.
+It allows you to manage bank accounts and users, including creating new accounts and users, updating existing accounts and users, retrieving accounts and users, and deleting accounts and users.

 ## Features

+### Account Management

-- Create a new account
+- **Create a new account:** Add a new account to the system.
-- Update an existing account
+- **Update an existing account:** Modify the details of an existing account.
-- Retrieve an account by account number
+- **Retrieve an account by account number:** Fetch the details of a specific account using its account number.
-- Retrieve an account by name
-- Retrieve all accounts
+- **Retrieve all accounts:** Get a list of all accounts in the system.
-- Delete an account
+- **Delete an account:** Remove an account from the system.

+### User Management

+- **Create a new user:** Add a new user to the system.
+The user's password is hashed using bcrypt for security.
+- **Update an existing user:** Modify the details of an existing user.
+If a new password is provided, it is hashed before being stored.
+- **Retrieve a user by ID:** Fetch the details of a specific user using their ID.
+- **Retrieve all users:** Get a list of all users in the system.
+Supports pagination to limit the number of users returned in a single request.
+- **Delete a user:** Remove a user from the system.

 ## Technologies Used

-- Node.js
-- Express.js
-- PostgreSQL
-- Sequelize ORM
+- **Node.js:** A JavaScript runtime built on Chrome's V8 JavaScript engine.
+- **Express.js:** A fast, unopinionated, minimalist web framework for Node.js.
+- **PostgreSQL:** A powerful, open source object-relational database system.
+- **Sequelize ORM:** A promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
+- **bcrypt:** A library to help you hash passwords.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites